Rainbow: Double rainbows

-Double rainbow with Alexander's band visible between the primary and secondary bows.
+Double rainbow with Alexander's band (a dark region) visible between the primary and secondary bows.
 Also note the pronounced supernumerary bows inside the primary bow.

 A secondary rainbow, at a greater angle than the primary rainbow, is often visible.
 The term double rainbow is used when both the primary and secondary rainbows are visible.
 In theory, all rainbows are double rainbows, but since the secondary bow is always fainter than the primary, it may be too weak to spot in practice.

 Secondary rainbows are caused by a double reflection of sunlight inside the water droplets.
 Technically, the secondary bow is centred on the sun itself, but since its angular size is more than 90° (about 127° for violet to 130° for red), it is seen on the same side of the sky as the primary rainbow, about 10° outside it at an apparent angle of 50–53°.
 As a result of the "inside" of the secondary bow being "up" to the observer, the colours appear reversed compared to those of the primary bow.

 The secondary rainbow is fainter than the primary because more light escapes from two reflections compared to one and because the rainbow itself is spread over a greater area of the sky.
 Each rainbow reflects white light inside its coloured bands, but that is "down" for the primary and "up" for the secondary.
 The dark area of unlit sky lying between the primary and secondary bows is called Alexander's band, after Alexander of Aphrodisias, who first described it.